 Typically, flood insurance fills a gap that many homeowners have in the primary policy.
 While homeowners insurance does cover some types of water damage under the hazard insurance segment of their policy, flooding events usually aren’t classified as the covered kind of hazard.
 As a result, damage caused by a flood may not be covered, leaving you without financial support to repair your home or replace your personal property.

 Essentially, if you don’t have flood insurance, you’ll have to handle all related costs out of pocket.
 For most homeowners, this simply isn’t feasible.
 Flood repairs to a structure can be incredibly costly.
 Similarly, replacing all of your damaged personal belongings could take thousands and thousands of dollars.

 It’s also important to note that homeowners with mortgages who live in higher-risk areas may be required by their lender to have flood insurance.
 This is especially true for anyone who uses government-backed financing sources, as there are federal laws requiring the coverage for properties they finance in high-risk zones.
 However, other lenders often follow suit, even if there isn’t a legal requirement.

-The mandate for flood insurance is similar to them requiring homeowners insurance in general.
+The mandate for flood insurance through a company like this Minneapolis water damage restoration service, is similar to them requiring homeowners insurance in general.
 It ensures the property is protected should a flood event occur and, since the lender is technically the owner until you pay off the mortgage, they have a vested interest in protecting its value.